 She holds a doctorate in English from the University of Washington, where she specialized in Rhetorical Genre Studies and American culture.
 In her dissertation, she posited a new theory for understanding fanfiction and other transformative fan works.
 She also holds a master’s degree in English and a bachelor’s in History and English, both from Oregon State University.

 As the child of an Air Force officer, Taylor grew up all over the U.S., but she calls Oregon home.
-She currently lives in Chicago with her husband and their two cats.
+She currently lives in Chicago with her husband and their three cats.
 When not working, she loves to cook, bake, analyze media for fun, and, of course, write.

 Genre & Rhetoric, Digital Content, Narrative & Storytelling, Developmental Editing, Education, Research